 I mean, what’s the point of having such function if you don’t use it?

-WHY USE WIRELESS CHARGERS?
+WHY THE BEST BRAND-LESS WIRELESS CHARGERS?

 Most people might think that there’s no point to go for a wireless charger.
 I beg to differ.
 Wireless chargers allow you to charge your phone without the use of a physical wire.